HivemindTechnologies/sangria-example/README.md

-# Http4s Sample Application
+# Sangria Sample Application

-This is a Scala project for the blog article about Scala API libraries.
+This is a Scala project for the blog article about Scala HTTP API libraries.
-It provides a simple example on how to use https://http4s.org/ library.
+It provides a simple example on how to use https://sangria-graphql.github.io/ library.

 ## Provided SBT commands